ivanyalov/ivy-apply-ai-web/README.md

 Details about Coze + Jules integration will be added here.

 ## Payment Gateway
-Integration with YooKassa API for subscriptions.
+Integration with CloudPayments API for subscriptions.